TheHarishAravind/7515QCA-Assessment2/index.md

 #### **Construction** ####
 This experience will consist of 2 wearables
 1. Finglet - A finger glove that will be worn on your fingers that will be reactive to the music.
-2. Earworm - An Earring set that give gaptic feedback to your earlobes*
+2. Earworm - An Earring set that give haptic feedback to your earlobes*

 The Sesnit consists of two main mechanisms,
 1. Sound sensing - To feel music, it is also vital that the device senses music.
 To enable this, a condensig microphone is is used to 'listen' to the music played convert that into light using NPN transistor (2N2222A).